Bangla-Rotter-I-E-Scale/Rotter.github.io/index.md

 ### About

-Bangla Rotter's Internal-External scale is a psychometrically valid and reliable tool to measure the locus of control of Bangladeshi nationals
+Bangla Rotter's Internal-External  locus of control scale is a psychometrically valid and reliable tool to measure the locus of control of Bangladeshi nationals
 ### Citing

 If you are using the instrument, please cite the instrument's repository as well as our preprint on the topic: